Feeding the world’s growing population

 New Zealand's emissions profile

-As part of ratifying the Paris agreement on climate change, New Zealand has set a target of reducing our emissions by 30% below 2005 levels by 2030.
+As part of ratifying the Paris agreement on climate change, New Zealand has set a target of reducing our emissions by 50% below gross 2005 levels by 2030.

 There is no silver bullet for reducing agricultural emissions, which presents some real challenges for meeting New Zealand's emissions reduction target while maintaining a strong, vibrant economy.